-Highly Pathogenic Avian Influenza in Great Britain
+Highly Pathogenic Avian Influenza elsewhere

+HPAI in Great Britain

-- From November 2024 to date, there have been 24 confirmed outbreaks of Highly Pathogenic Avian Influenza (HPAI) in poultry flocks and 3 in captive birds in England and 1 case in a poultry flock in Scotland (10th January 2025). - Regional avian influenza prevention zones (AIPZ) with mandatory biosecurity and housing measures have been introduced in certain areas of England considered to be at higher risk of disease incursion, due to confirmation of avian influenza in poultry flocks in the area.
+- From November 2024 to date, there have been 28 confirmed outbreaks of Highly Pathogenic Avian Influenza (HPAI) in poultry flocks and 3 in captive birds in England and 1 case in a poultry flock in Scotland. - From midday on Monday 10 February 2025 bird gatherings of poultry, galliforme or anseriforme birds have been banned in England and Wales. - Regional avian influenza prevention zones (AIPZ) with mandatory biosecurity and housing measures have been introduced in certain areas of England considered to be at higher risk of disease incursion, due to confirmation of avian influenza in poultry flocks in the area.
 This is designed to mitigate the risk of further outbreaks occurring.
 These measures apply to pet birds and backyard flocks as well as commercial poultry.
 The rest of England is now under an additional AIPZ mandating enhanced biosecurity but will not enforce mandatory housing. - An Avian Influenza Prevention Zone (AIPZ) was declared across the whole of Scotland on the 25th of January and Wales on the 30 January 2025.
 These decisions were made due to the increased risk associated with the incursion of highly pathogenic avian influenza.

-Figure 2.
+Figure 1.
 An interactive map indicating current Animal & Plant Health Agency (APHA) HPAI control zones can be found here.
 The circular areas indicate current disease control zones around infected premises.
 The purple shaded area indicates the location of AIPZs with housing measures in place.

-Current avian influenza situation in poultry in Europe
+HPAI in poultry in Europe

-• Since 1st October 2024, there have been 352 outbreaks of HPAI in poultry flocks across Europe reported to the European Commission.
+• Since 1st October 2024, there have been 363 outbreaks of HPAI in poultry flocks across Europe reported to the European Commission.

-Figure 3 HPAI outbreaks in poultry flocks reported to the European Commission (01/10/2024-04/02/2025)
+Figure 2.
+HPAI outbreaks in poultry flocks reported to the European Commission (01/10/2024-12/02/2025)